Cochliomyia: Life cycle

-The general life cycle of Cochliomyia is similar to any other Diptera in that they are holometabolous.
+The general life cycle of Cochliomyia is similar to other Diptera in that they are holometabolous.
 The four stages are egg, larva, pupa, and adult.
-This entire life cycle lasts an average of 21 days at prime conditions (preferably a warm, moist environment), and can last as long as three months in colder climates.
+This entire life cycle lasts an average of 21 days under optimal conditions (preferably a warm, moist environment), and can last as long as three months in colder climates.
 Females only lay eggs once in a lifetime and can lay 100 to 400 in a clutch.
 Females usually lay their eggs on the edge of an open wound.
 Warm and moist conditions are the perfect combination of home and food source.
 The nasal, oral, or anal areas of a host are especially prone to Cochliomyia oviposition.

-Larvae hatch about 12–21 hours after the eggs have been laid.
-Larvae are cream colored.
+Larvae hatch about 12–21 hours after the eggs have been laid, and are cream colored.
 C. hominivorax larvae dive head-first into whatever food source is nearest, and burrow deeper, eating into live flesh if available.
 This results in a pocket-like lesion that causes severe pain to the host.
 C. macellaria larvae only feed on the necrotic tissue of a wound.
 After five to seven days, the larvae drop and move away from the food source to pupate.
-The larvae burrow into the first layer of topsoil, beneath leaves or garbage, and begin their pupation.
+The larvae burrow into the topsoil, beneath leaves or garbage, and begin their pupation.
 The pupa is a dark brown color.
 This stage can last from seven days at a warm temperature to as long as two months if the weather is much colder.
 Adults emerge and spend a day or two finishing maturity.
 Adults of C. hominivorax breed only once in their lifetimes.
 Sexually mature adults breed 3–4 days after emerging from the pupa.
-Males mature rapidly, and spend their time waiting and eating nearby vegetation and the nectar of flowers.
-Females, however, are predatory, and feed on the fluids from live wounds.
+Males mature rapidly and spend their time waiting, eating nearby vegetation, and nectar of flowers.
+Females, however, are predatory and feed on the fluids from live wounds.
 Females can fly long distances to find a mate.
 Adult flies of this species live around two to three weeks.